 If you have tried every way you can think of to contact Apple support but got no response on fixing this issue, it's time to try some different solutions.
 I've rounded up the 12 possible solutions to help you solve Apple Music won’t download songs issue.
 Shall we begin?

-Stable network connection is required if you want to download Apple Music songs.
-So you should check if you have a strong Wi-Fi or if you have turn cellular data on.
-If your network connection is fine, but you still cannot download the songs on your mobile, check 2 things:
+A stable network connection is required if you want to download Apple Music songs.
+So you should check whether you have strong Wi-Fi or whether you have turned cellular data on.
+If you are sure that your phone has a strong signal when using your mobile data but you still can't download Apple Music songs, check 2 things:

 1. On your mobile device, go to "Settings" > "Music" > "Cellular Data" > "Wireless Data", you need to select "WLAN & Cellular Data" to allow Apple Music to use data for updating your library and loading artwork.